-It can be daunting to write a resume when starting with your job search in Australia.
-However, by taking the time to work on it, you can create a professional resume that fits the Australian style.
-You must keep in mind that your resume is one of the most important tools when applying for a job in Australia.
+When starting your job search in Australia, it can be daunting to write a resume.
+However, by working on it, you can create a professional resume that fits the Australian style.
+Remember that your resume is one of the essential tools when applying for a job in Australia.

-So it is vital to prepare a resume that is not only ideal for use in Australia but also creates a great first impression on prospective employers.
+So it is vital to prepare a resume that is ideal for use in Australia and creates a great first impression on prospective employers.

 You are employable.

 You meet both the job and the company's requirements.

 You have the right level of professionalism for the job.

 2. How Long Should A Resume Be?

 The length of your resume may vary, depending on your education and experience.
 One or two pages are sufficient if you are a student and need more experience.
 Whereas, if you have plenty of work and study experience to show, 3 to 4 pages should be enough.

 Remember, even if your resume has only one page, as long as you present it well, it will be better than a three-page resume.